sulasaca/Neural_Networks/README.md

-Project code for Udacity's AI Programming with Python Nanodegree program.
+<p>Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, code developed for an image classifier built with PyTorch, then converted into a command line applications: train.py, predict.py.
+In this project, code developed for an image classifier built with PyTorch, then converted into a command line applications: train.py, predict.py.</p>

-The image classifier to recognize different species of flowers.
-Dataset contains 102 flower categories.
+<p>The image classifier to recognize different species of flowers.
+Dataset contains 102 flower categories.</p>

-In Image Classifier Project, Densenet from torchvision.models pretrained models was used.
+<p>In Image Classifier Project, Densenet from torchvision.models pretrained models was used.
 It was loaded as a pre-trained network, based on which defined a new, untrained feed-forward network as a classifier, using ReLU activations and dropout.
 Trained the classifier layers using backpropagation using the pre-trained network to get the features.
-The loss and accuracy on the validation set were tracked to determine the best hyperparameters.
+The loss and accuracy on the validation set were tracked to determine the best hyperparameters.</p>

-Command line applications train.py and predict.py
+<p>Command line applications train.py and predict.py</p>

 For command line applications there is an option to select either VGG13, VGG16_bn, or Densenet models.

-Following arguments are mandatory or optional for train.py
+Following arguments are mandatory or optional for train.py: <br />

 'data_dir'.
 'Provide data directory.
-Mandatory argument', type = str '--save_dir'.
+Mandatory argument', type = str <br />
+'--save_dir'.
 'Provide saving directory.
-Optional argument', type = str '--arch'. 'vgg13', 'vgg16_bn', or 'densenet121' will be used', type = str '--learning_rate'.
-'Learning rate, default value 0.001', type = float '--hidden_units'.
+Optional argument', type = str <br />
+'--arch'. 'vgg13', 'vgg16_bn', or 'densenet121' will be used', type = str <br />
+'--learning_rate'.
+'Learning rate, default value 0.001', type = float <br />
+'--hidden_units'.
 'Hidden units in Classifier.
-Default value is 512, type = int '--epochs'.
+Default value is 512, type = int <br />
+'--epochs'.
 'Number of epochs'.
-Default value is 3, type = int '--GPU'.
-"Option to use GPU", type = str
+Default value is 3, type = int <br />
+'--GPU'.
+"Option to use GPU", type = str <br />

 Following arguments are mandatory or optional for predict.py